 The attachment will operate immediately when the engine starts, and could result in possible serious injury.
 Keep movable parts of the attachment away from objects that could become entangled or thrown, and surfaces that could cause loss of control.

+Stop Switch

-Stop Switch Move stop switch (A) away from the STOP position.
+Move stop switch button (A) forward, away from the STOP position.